 1 1/2 teaspoons sea salt

-1 tablespoons olive oil (for oiling the bowl)
+1 tablespoon olive oil (for oiling the bowl)

 Combine the water, dry yeast, and sugar.
 Stir until dissolved and set aside.